-In numerous rare diseases, the complement alternative pathway (CAP) is activated by artificial surface, body's own proteins and cells, bacteria and viral surfaces.
-In these settings, dysregulation of CAP activity induces inflammation and cellular destruction which is further exacerbated to cause chronic rare diseases.
-NovelMed’s strategy to selectively target the CAP has led to the development of several First-in-class antibody-based drugs that have shown remarkable results in disease models.
+In numerous rare diseases, the complement alternative pathway (AP) is activated by an artificial surface, the body's own proteins and cells, or bacterial and viral surfaces.
+In these settings, dysregulation of the AP activity induces inflammation and cellular destruction, which can further exacerbate the symptoms of chronic rare diseases.
+NovelMed’s strategy to selectively target the AP has led to the development of several first-in-class antibody-based drugs that have shown remarkable results in disease models.

 Our lead drug candidates prevent the formation of C3a/C3b, C5a/C5b, and MAC via the AP.
 The drugs have no effect on the CP.

 While the AP is known to play a significant role in the pathogenesis of numerous rare diseases, it is well accepted that the complement classical pathway (CP) must remain intact to protect the patients from any unwanted bacterial and viral attacks.
 Therefore, the CP plays a pivotal role in host defense against infection.
 The AP and the CP are intertwined processes, and they are generally considered inseparable.